What is Brotli Compression

 It is time to check if you have correctly set up Brotli compression on your blog via Cloudflare CDN.
 If everything works as desired, you are good to go.
 If not, just go through the above steps to see which step you have missed.

-Note: For Brotli to work properly, both your server and client and must support the compression algorithm.
+Note: For Brotli to work properly, both your server and client must support the compression algorithm.
 Don’t worry, Cloudflare acts as our server in this case.
 Cloudflare actually acts as a reverse proxy, that is, all requests to your web pages are sent to Cloudflare’s server first and then Cloudflare fetches the page from your server and displays it to the user.

-Now, open up KeyCDN’s Brotli Test page, enter your blog address and hit the ‘Test’ button.
+Now, open up KeyCDN’s Brotli Test page, enter your blog address, and hit the ‘Test’ button.

 Since I have enabled Brotli compatibility already, my site passed the test.
 Now, your site should pass the test too.

 Thus I hope that you found this post helpful in learning how to set up Brotli compression on your website.
 By the way, do check out my post on how to optimize WordPress for performance.
-I’m pretty sure it will help you get 100/100 PageSpeed score.
+I’m pretty sure it will help you get a 100/100 PageSpeed score.
 If you have already optimized WordPress and are not interested in that post, you might be interested in my HTTP to HTTPS migration checklist.